andrewcooke/choochoo/docs/index.md

 Choochoo helps you plan, collect, process and analyse training data.

 Data can be entered by hand, in the "diary", or read from FIT files.
-It includes support for downloading FIT files from Garmin Connect.
+Downloading FIT files from Garmin Connect is supported.

 The choice of what data to track is up to you.
 A default configuration is provided, but this can be modified.
 You can add and